rudyberends/lox-audioserver/README.md

   variables.
 Ensure the designated zone backends understand the provider’s playback semantics (e.g., Music Assistant provider pairs with `BackendMusicAssistant`).
 Mixing incompatible providers/backends is not supported.

-## Troubleshooting

-- **No media shown**: confirm the media provider is configured in the admin UI and that the provider host/port are reachable from the proxy.
-- **Zones remain empty**: double-check the zone mappings in the admin UI (backend, IP, and any required Music Assistant player IDs).
-Use logs to verify the backend is pushing track updates.
-- **Secure pairing loops**: verify Miniserver credentials and watch logs for `[RequestHandler]` messages to see which commands are being processed.
-- **`Music.json` missing**: make sure the Audio Server entry in Loxone Config uses the proxy's IP and the required serial number `50:4F:94:FF:1B:B3` and the miniserver is restarted after the configuration is saved.
-  Without these, the Miniserver will not publish `http://<MINISERVER_IP>/dev/fsget/prog/Music.json`, so pairing cannot complete.

 ## Development Notes